PennLINC/PennLINC.github.io/docs/meta-analysis/databaseSearch.md

 #### [SCOPUS (proxy from UPenn library)](https://www-scopus-com.proxy.library.upenn.edu/)

-Once you’re on the page, go to **Advanced** (it’s on the same line as Documents, Authors, Affiliations right above the search bar).
+Once you're on the page, go to **Advanced** (it's on the same line as Documents, Authors, Affiliations right above the search bar).
 Filter using a variant of this string query:

 ```